-August.
-The rural road leading into Perquín is lined by modest dwellings that are jarred by uprisings of “remesas homes.”
-Named after the money that flows in from Salvadoreños working in the U.S., what these top-heavy mini-mansions lack in architectural style they make up for with blocky volume.
-Massive walls and gates that are spiraled with razor wire envelop the self-designed monoliths -- rich with unnecessary tile work, tinted-window overload and incongruous ironwork ornamentation.
-These eyesores are not to be confused with the neighboring castles constructed by “narco-traficantes.”
-The latter compounds, financed by drug money by all accounts, mix Spanish and Persian styles in the gaudiest ways possible, fronted by Romanesque columns and accented with statues of power-pride animals like lions and stately canines.
+In El Salvador, August falls in "winter," the rainy season when life-giving corn crops are celebrated -- most notably in Perquín.
+The rural road leading to the tiny town by the Honduran border is lined by modest dwellings that are jarred by uprisings of “remesas homes.”
+Named after the money that flows in from Salvadorans working in the U.S., what these top-heavy mini-mansions lack in architectural style they make up for with blocky volume.
+Massive walls and towering gates are spiraled with razor wire to envelop the owner-designed monoliths, rich with unnecessary tile work, tinted-window overload and incongruous ironwork ornamentation.
+These eyesores are not to be confused with the neighboring castles that are constructed by narcos.
+The latter compounds, financed by drug money, mix Spanish and Persian styles in the gaudiest ways possible, fronted by Romanesque columns and accented with statues of power-pride animals like fierce lions and formidable canines.

+Reflections.
 Perquin's multi-day winter festival began with a parade, assembled in a field on the edge of town.
-The reigning Lenka Queen, dressed in indigenous finery and clutching a small crown, positioned at the front of the procession.
-She was flanked by young women in similar dress to contend for the title.
-Local dignitaries, including former guerillas who have become community leaders, took up the next position, just ahead of the performers.
-The first half of the costumed paraders donned native wear specific to the region, with jutting headdresses of color-streaked plumage, and a multitude of monster masks to represent the demons of days gone by.
+The reigning Lenka Queen, dressed in indigenous finery and clutching a small crown, lead the procession.
+She was flanked by young women in similar dress who were in contention for the title.
+Local dignitaries, including former guerillas who have become community leaders, followed, just ahead of the performers.
+The first half of the costumed paraders donned native wear specific to the region, with jutting headdresses of color-streaked plumage and a multitude of monster masks to represent the demons of days gone by.
 A band strummed guitars and sang out traditional tunes.
-More professional paraders brought up the rear, including a team of stilt walkers from the capital of San Salvador, a papier-mâché giant, and a troupe of men masked in bawdy drag.
+More professional paraders brought up the rear, including a team of stilt walkers from the capital of San Salvador, a papier-mâché giant, and a troupe of men in bawdy drag.
 Fireworks launched from long bamboo sticks prompted the pack up the main road and into town.

-A canopy of shade was formed by tarps of vendors hawking hot food, clothing and artisan works along the route into the central plaza, where a mural covering a colonial church serves as a colorful backdrop.
-The commencement from the small amphitheater stage included incantations to the forces of nature from a gringo priest.
+A canopy of shade was formed by the tarps of vendors hawking hot food, clothing and artisan works along the route into the central plaza, where a small mural-fronted church serves as a colorful backdrop.
+The commencement from an amphitheater stage included incantations to the forces of nature from a gringo priest.
 It was revealed that Jesus, affectionately dubbed “Colochito” for his wavy hair, had closed the tap for the rain -- an attempt to add some levity to a somewhat dire situation.
-This annual festival that celebrates the rain was taking place in the middle of a drought that had nearly destroyed the livelihood of local corn farmers, with patches of bone-dry cornfields along the road into town serving as sober reminders.
+This annual festival that celebrates the rain was taking place in the middle of a drought that had nearly destroyed the livelihood of local corn farmers.
+Patches of bone-dry cornfields along the road into town served as a sober reminder.

 As the music played, the sunny day was suddenly consumed by dark clouds.
 The rain came pouring.
-A few drops gave little notice of the torrential downpour that collapsed the wide shade covering onto the audience seating.
-Hail smacked the ground as revelers ran for cover, which was barely found under vendor tarps that sagged with the weight of water that quickly pooled.
+A few drops gave little notice of the torrential downpour that collapsed the wide shade covering onto the audience.
+Hail smacked the ground as revelers ran for cover, which was barely found under vendor tarps that sagged with the weight of rapidly pooling water.
 The big day appeared all but ruined, but the crowd's spirits actually got more gleeful.
 The prayer for rain that opened the festival had been answered.
-Vendors who would see a dent in business over the deluge greeted the fierce rain with wide smiles.
+Vendors who would see a dent in business over the deluge greeted the merciless rain with wide smiles.
 Young men laughed as they shivered in the cold, wringing out soaked t-shirts.
-Everyone was uncomfortably cold and somewhat soppy, but still not a frown to be found.
+Everyone was uncomfortably cold and somewhat soppy, but there was still not a frown to be found.
 Then the rain departed as quickly as it had arrived.
 The band was back on the stage and the days of celebration in the tiny iconic town played on.